kitschpatrol/yanki-obsidian/readme.md

 <!-- short-description -->

-**An Obsidian plugin for ultra-simple automated flashcard syncing from a folder in your vault to Anki.
+**An Obsidian plugin for automated flashcard syncing from a folder in your vault to Anki.
 Pure Markdown syntax.
-Minimal configuration.
 No fuss.**

 <!-- /short-description -->